maxmind/MaxMind-DB-Writer-perl/docs/MaxMind-IPDB-spec.md

 three bits to produce an 11-bit value.

-If the size is 1, the pointer is built by appending the next two bytes to the last three bits to produce a 19-bit value.
+If the size is 1, the pointer is built by appending the next two bytes to the last three bits to produce a 19-bit value + 2047.

-If the size is 2, the pointer is built by appending the next three bytes to the last three bits to produce a 27-bit value.
+If the size is 2, the pointer is built by appending the next three bytes to the last three bits to produce a 27-bit value + 526335.

 Finally, if the size is 3, the pointer's value is contained in the next four bytes as a 32-bit value.
 In this case, the last three bits of the control byte